 Facts 3: Research

 Research at the University Hamburg in Germany tells this ultimate sacrifice strategy has evolving.
 Mainly to promote the survival odds of the species.
-However, females of few species only rarely show this kind of behavior.
+However, females of few species only rarely show this kind of behaviour.
 In fact, much of the recorded evidence for mate cannibalism has been observed specifically in laboratory cages where the males were unable escape.

 Facts 4: Tensile Strength